Rejuvenative pruning is a one-shot approach to pruning. You remove every stem and branch just above the ground.

 - Promotes new growth

 - Helps prevent “floppiness” in some plants

 Warning: Not all hydrangeas are pruned this way and can be damaged if done so.
-Annabelle hydrangea are unique among shrubs in that they benefit from annual rejuvenative pruning.
-Annabelle's bloom only on new wood and, unless annually pruned back, they become floppy from the large flowers.
+Annabelle hydrangea is unique among shrubs in that they benefit from annual rejuvenative pruning.
+Annabelle’s bloom only on new wood and, unless annually pruned back, they become floppy from the large flowers.
 New Jersey Tea and the large Dinner Plate Hibiscus can also be rejuvenative pruned yearly.
-These shrubs act more like perennials in that most of the top dies back each winter, and so all above ground stems can be cut back.
+These shrubs act more like perennials in that most of the top dies back each winter, and so all above-ground stems can be cut back.

 Every Couple Years

 While some plants benefit from rejuvenative pruning, other plants resent this type of pruning.
 If done at the wrong time, or on the wrong type of plant, this approach can kill a shrub.
-To stress again, rejuvenative pruning should NOT be used on all shrubs, done yearly, and never used on evergreens.
+To stress again, rejuvenative pruning should NOT be used on all shrubs, done yearly, and never be used on evergreens.
 And if you prune in summer, especially on a badly stressed shrub of an inappropriate species, this one-shot approach can kill.